UPPMAX/programming_formalisms_intro/doc/sdlc_tools.md

 Does it work for all legal input data sets??

 1. Unit testing
-2. Integration tests (test modeles together as a whole)
+2. Integration tests (test modules together as a whole)

 **Typical testing process**